bofalot/redbetter/README.md

    1. Show snatch better list from both Redacted and Orpheus
    2. Allow the triggering of transcoding and uploading separately
    3. Displays any errors
+1. Crawling for any album which can be downloaded and then transcoded